DaCaveman/PortableVim/.vim/bundle/YouCompleteMe/README.md

 **Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

-Make sure you have at least Vim 7.4.1578 with Python 3 support.
+Make sure you have a supported Vim version with Python 3 support.
 You can check the version and which Python is supported by typing `:version` inside Vim.
 Look at the features included: `+python3/dyn` for Python 3.
 Take note of the Vim architecture, i.e. 32 or